 Currid-Halkett’s research focuses on the role of culture in society.
 Currid-Halkett has studied the importance of the arts to urban economies, the American consumer economy and most recently the role of culture in geographic and class divides.

 Currid-Halkett is a member of the World Economic Forum’s Expert Network and a former member of the WEF Global Future Councils and Industry Strategy Officers.
-In 2022, she was appointed the Kluge Chair in Modern Culture at the Library of Congress.

 Currid-Halkett received her PhD from Columbia University.